goldentoaste/html-parser/README.md

 PyQt5 for ui, Pyinstaller for packaging, Everything else packaged with python by default.

 ## TODO
-Maybe load all images in parallel to speed up launching.
+~~Maybe load all images in parallel to speed up launching.~~ Can't be bothered.